Michael Arrington: CrunchFund

 In 2011, Arrington founded a venture capital firm called CrunchFund along with M. G. Siegler and Patrick Gallagher.
 In 2014, CrunchFund invested in BlueFly, an online retailer, which was bought, in May 2013, by affiliates of Clearlake Capital for US$13 million.
 As a result of CrunchFund's investment, former BlueFly CEO Melissa Payner returned to BlueFly.

 CrunchPad

 In July 2008, Arrington started a project called the Crunchpad, over a year before the iPad was released.
 The Crunchpad was meant to be an affordable tablet computer that catered to a niche between desktop computers and laptops.
 However, disputes arose between Arrington and the developers he had chosen for the Crunchpad.
 The developers broke off from Arrington and released the device on their own but it received few sales, and the developers later went bankrupt.

-Arrington XRP Capital
+Arrington Capital

 In November 2017, Michael Arrington announced he was starting a $100 million hedge fund.
 The fund would be denominated in the cryptocurrency XRP, also known as Ripple.
 It was reported to be the first fund denominated in a cryptocurrency, rather than US dollars or Euros at the time.
 The fund has invested in more than 50 crypto startups.